GALA FOUNDERS

 Former AANA President (1981-1982)

-Beyond her professional achievements, Sandy was co-founder of GALA (now NAPF)—a testament to her courage and authenticity.
-She lead with integrity, fostering a community defined by fun, camaraderie, and shared purpose.
+Beyond her professional achievements, Sandy was co-founder of GALA—a testament to her courage and authenticity.
+She led with integrity, fostering a community defined by fun, camaraderie, and shared purpose.

-The 2025 NAPF Scholarships were awarded in memoriam of Dr. Sandra “Sandy” Kilde, EdD, CRNA.
+The 2025 NAPF Scholarships will be awarded in memoriam of Dr. Sandra “Sandy” Kilde, EdD, CRNA.

 Joy Majors, CRNA